Cat Using the Litter Box Frequently: When To Worry

 Regardless of the time of day or night, if there is any chance you think your cat may have a urethral blockage, it is vital to seek immediate veterinary attention.

-Although bladder issues can be challenging, treatments are available and fortunately, there is much we can do to prevent urinary problems from occurring in the first place.
-The first step is a thorough examination by a veterinarian, to ascertain that it is in fact a bladder issue and not constipation or PUPD.
+Although bladder issues can be challenging, treatments are available, and fortunately, there is much we can do to prevent urinary problems from occurring in the first place.
+The first step is a thorough examination by a veterinarian to ascertain that it is, in fact, a bladder issue and not constipation or Polyuria and Polydipsia (PUPD).

 If bladder issues are the cause, a urine sample will be taken for testing to determine what form of urinary tract disease is present.
 As well as this urinalysis, it is likely that a blood sample is taken and that an ultrasound of the bladder is performed as well to check for underlying causes.